Primrose Hill as one of best free views of London

 There’s nothing like a great view to make you smile.
 In a city like London, you’re spoiled for choice.
 You don’t even need to break the bank for it.

-From parks, bridges to rooftops, here are our top picks of the best free views of London.
-We’ve covered the capital and split it in areas and by the closest stations.
+From parks, bridges to rooftops, here are my top picks of the best free views of London.
+I’ve covered the capital and split it in areas and by the closest stations.
 This way, you can easily take a peek whenever you’re nearby.

 North London